samueljmello/github-actions-exercises/08-Matrix-Strategy.md

 ## Step 1: Create a matrix workflow to scale across runners

-1. From the `main` branch of your repository, create a new branch of code called `feature/matrix`
+1. From the __default__ branch of your repository, create a new branch of code called `feature/matrix`
 2. Create a new file named `.github/workflows/matrix.yaml`
 3. Copy the contents below to the newly created file: